kemapak/blog/code-review/topics/naming.md

 “You should name a variable using the same care with which you name a firstborn child.” - James O. Coplien [1](#cite01)

+## [N1] Use good understandable names

+“Don’t be afraid to make a name long.
+A long descriptive name is better than a short enigmatic name.”
+[2](#cite02)

 Human beings identify everything by their names.
 Naming is the most important aspect of coding.
 Most important aspect of code documentation is good, simple, understandable names.

 So our classes, methods, members, functions, modules, variables, constants, properties names must be named clearly, understandably.

-## [N1] Never use abbreviations unless agreed by the entire team and documented in as a list.
+## [N2] Do not use abbreviations unless agreed by the entire team and documented as a list.

 _For example:_